Instructor Bios for Quilting

 Michelle Renee Hiatt

 Michelle Renee Hiatt is passionate about quilting.
 She started her love affair 20+ years ago in the 1990s.
-Michelle is a certified trained Process Professional (LSSBB); she uses her process improvement techniques and applies them to her quilting and teaching others how to simplify their piecing while improving the quality of their quilt making.
-Additionally, Michelle is a certified Studio 180 Design Instructor trained by Deb Tucker.
-Michelle teaches many sold out classes throughout the northeast, and is known for her humor, enthusiasm and encouragement!
+Michelle is a certified Professional Process Expert (LSSBB); she uses her process improvement techniques and applies them to her quilting and teaching others how to simplify their piecing while improving the quality of their quilt making.
+Additionally, Michelle is a certified Studio 180 Design Instructor, trained by Deb Tucker, and designs for Modern 180.
+Michelle’s designs are featured in Fon & Porter’s Love of Quilting Magazine, Quilter’s Newsletter & Modern Quilting Unlimited Magazine.
+Furthermore, Michelle teaches throughout the northeast, including at American Quilt Society’s Quilt Week.
+She is known for her humor, enthusiasm and encouragement!
 By the end of any of Michelle's classes you will become more at ease with your quilt piecing and find yourself stress-free.
 She can be reached on her website at www.Sewonthego.net

 Join Guest Instructor Jackie Kunkel for a paper piecing retreat!
 Jackie has been quilter for more than 20 years, and paper piecing has been a passion for her for a long time.
 After taking a class with Judy Niemeyer, Jackie decided to combine her love of paper piecing and Judy Niemeyer designs and become one of Judy's Nationally Certified Instructors.
 Jackie is also a designer, online quilt shop owner, Podcaster, Mom and Wife.
 Her enthusiasm and knowledge will keep you coming back to her retreats again and again.
 Visit her website at www.cvquiltworks.com.

-Jane has been doing needlework since she was five years old and this will be her seventh year with "QUILTING IN VERMONT."
-When she moved to Vermont in 1975, she became part of a church group that quilted beds quilts to earn money for the church.
+Jane has been doing needlework since she was five years old.
+When she moved to Vermont in 1975, she became part of a church group that makes beds quilts to earn money for the church.
 Since 1973, Jane has been an elementary school teacher and has collaborated with school teachers and the Shelburne Museum to integrate the arts, including textile arts into the school curriculum.
 Her quilts have been published in Miniature Quilts magazine.
 To date she has had 14 of her quilts published.
 Her personal trunk show is not to be missed.